Metalnem/sharpfuzz/README.md

 We want to fuzz the deserialization capabilities of Jil, which is why we are calling the **JSON.DeserializeDynamic** method.
-The input data will be be provided to us via the **stream** parameter (if the code you are testing takes its input as a string, you can use an additional overload of **Fuzzer.OutOfProcess.Run** that accepts **Action&lt;string&gt;**).
+The input data will be provided to us via the **stream** parameter (if the code you are testing takes its input as a string, you can use an additional overload of **Fuzzer.OutOfProcess.Run** that accepts **Action&lt;string&gt;**).